The Ingleton Waterfalls Walk

 Being formed along the north eastern edge of the Craven Fault the waterfalls walk is of particular interest to geologists.
 [N.B.
 Please click here for more information about the geology of the Yorkshire Dales.]

-* = There is actually some confusion as to the names of the rivers - as was pointed out by Wainwright in his description of the Ingleton waterfalls walk in his book Wainwright in the Limestone Dales (pictured above), though both meet to form the River Greta in Ingleton (the name of which downstream is not in contention).
-Any confusion can be avoided, however, by using the names given to each tributary further upstream as Kingsdale Beck (in the case of the north western valley of Kingsdale) and Chapel Beck (in the case of the south eastern valley of Chapel le Dale).
+* = There is actually some confusion as to the names of the rivers - as was pointed out by Alfred Wainwright in his description of the Ingleton waterfalls walk in the book Wainwright in the Limestone Dales, though both meet to form the River Greta in Ingleton (the name of which downstream is not in contention).
+Any confusion can be avoided, however, by using the names given to each tributary further upstream as Kingsdale Beck (in the case of the north western valley of Kingsdale) and Chapel Beck (in the case of the south eastern valley of Chapel le Dale) respectively.

 More views of the Ingleton Waterfalls Walk.